amandakso/nextjs-blog/posts-drafts/march-2025-monthly-wrap.md

 date: "2025-04-01"
 ---

 This month I got to some highly anticipated reads, including a new 2025 release that didn't disappoint.
 I enjoyed a mix of books with serious tones and some lighter reads as well, giving me a good variety of stories to explore.
-With an average rating of 4/5, this has been my best reading month of the year so far!
+With an average rating of 4/5, this has been my best reading month of the year so far!!

 ### March Reads in Detail